-3. COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Elected
+3. COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Elected educational procedures; to evaluate Skidmore's present practices and goals.

-Function: To recommend to the Faculty and Administration short- and long-range educational plans for the College and thus be instrumental in clarifying, improving and changing major policies and educational procedures; to evaluate Skidmore's present practices and goals.
 The CEPP shall exchange minutes of meetings with the Curriculum Committee and the UWW Committee; and the Chairs of any of these committees may be invited to sit with CEPP when consultation is desirable.
-The Chair of

-CEPP also shall sit on the IPPC.
+The Chair of CEPP also shall sit on the IPPC.
 The CEPP meets annually, and whenever necessary in the pursuit of its functions, with the appropriate committee of the Board of Trustees.